therkildsen-lab/lcwgs-simulation/markdowns/imputation.md

   - [Call SNPs and estimate MAFs in ANGSD](#call-snps-and-estimate-mafs-in-angsd)
   - [Define RunStitch.R](#define-runstitchr)
-  - [Impute genotypes, genotype dosages and MAFS at SNPs in STITCH (may remove MAFS from this section)](#impute-genotypes-genotype-dosages-and-mafs-at-snps-in-stitch-may-remove-mafs-from-this-section)
+  - [Impute genotypes, genotype dosages and MAFS at SNPs in STITCH](#impute-genotypes-genotype-dosages-and-mafs-at-snps-in-stitch)
   - [Impute genotypes and genotype dosages at SNPs in Beagle](#impute-genotypes-and-genotype-dosages-at-snps-in-beagle)
   - [Estimate ANGSD genotypes at called